 Tasks Ninja Blocks Performed:

+You can turn your home into a smart home using ninja blocks.
+How?
 You could create tasks by logging into Ninja Cloud.
 Triggers and Actions made up the tasks.
 Your Ninja blocks can perform tasks like:

 - Asking Siri to turn on the lights